Lightning-AI/pytorch-lightning/docs/source-app/examples/github_repo_runner/github_repo_runner_content.rst

 Final Application
 *****************

 Here is a recording of the final application built in this example.
-The example is around 200 lines in total and should give you a great fundation to build your own Lightning App.
+The example is around 200 lines in total and should give you a great foundation to build your own Lightning App.

 .. raw:: html